 Who would own and operate the buildings?

-While the operating arrangement is still being developed, ownership and operation of the community arts center would be based on ownership of condominium units.
+While the operating arrangement is still being developed, ownership and operation of the community arts center would be based on ownership of individual building sections.
 As it is currently envisioned, a nonprofit corporation would own dedicated space for local organizations (ECRAC, Visit Eau Claire and/or others).
 The Confluence Council, comprised of members from arts organizations, the city, university, Visit Eau Claire, developers and the community at large would be responsible for oversight and governance of the community arts center.
-The state of Wisconsin would own the condo used exclusively by the university for its music, theater and arts academic programs.
+The state of Wisconsin would own the building section used exclusively by the university for its music, theater and arts academic programs.
 To maximize the utilization of the new community arts center and ensure its viability and success, ECRAC and UW-Eau Claire, along with other potential participants, would all be active in the operations of the facility.

 The mixed-use building would be privately owned and operated.